jamesshore/quixote/README.md

 Quixote is a UMD module.
 If you just load the file using a `<script>` tag, it will be available via the global variable `quixote`.
 You can also require it using a module loader such as Browserify or Require.js.

-*Performance note:* In some cases (specifically, Safari on Mac OS X), running Quixote while the browser is hidden causes very slow tests.
-If you have trouble with slow tests, make sure your browser windows are visible.

 For a skeleton project to copy and extend, see [@bjornicus' example](https://github.com/bjornicus/tddcss).